spinhalf-com/recipe_manager/readme.md

 For the sake of convenience, if you use Postman, all endpoints are testable by importing the file Recipe Manager.postman_collection.json in the root of the project: this includes a working ApiToken value in the header of each request.

 There is also a small number of unit tests - each endpoint is also testable by running: phpunit --debug

+The database folder also contains full migrations and seed files.
+This means that a mysql database can be built and populated easily using this command: php artisan migrate:refresh --seed  (This would require making the relevant changes to the database settings in .env)